 40. In a 2018 study, 61% of respondents indicated that AI-driven technologies are providing unprecedented value in telehealth and remote patient monitoring.

 41. 77% of healthcare facilities that deploy AI-driven technologies for healthcare software product development indicated support towards clinical decision-making processes.

 42. Another 66% indicated that they used the technologies to gain insights from data sets.

-43. The same study indicates that more than half of the healthcare agencies that deployed AI-driven technologies are using them for population health programs.
+43. The same study indicates that more than half of the healthcare agencies that deployed healthcare automation through AI-driven technologies are using them for population health programs.

 44. Another 40% are using these technologies toward precision medicine improvement.

 45. Successful and meaningful application of AI-driven healthcare products is projected to result in annual savings of $150 billion for the US healthcare industry.

-46. The healthcare products market is targeted to multiply tenfold within the next four years.
+46. The custom healthcare software development market is targeted to multiply tenfold within the next four years.

 47. Machine learning solutions for medical imaging has seen a rapid increase in 2018 and 2019.